 Situations on the film set can change quickly.
-For example, imagine that you just started a copy job, and are being told that you have to change locations right away.
-For situations like this, it’s important to have a certain level of flexibility and control over your copy jobs.
-For example, being able to stop a copy process and resume it later, while knowing that no data is lost in the process, will be very helpful in this situation.
+For example, imagine that you just started a copy job and are told that you have to change locations right away.
+For situations like this, it’s essential to have a certain level of flexibility and control over your copy jobs.
+For example, being able to stop a copy process and resume it later while knowing that no data is lost in the process will be very helpful in this situation.
 The Finder doesn’t offer much flexibility in terms of this.

 Scheduling Copy Jobs

-The same goes for the scheduling of copy jobs, which enables you to prepare copy work for later.
-Either if you want to trigger more than one copy job to be executed after an already running job finishes, or you have to copy footage over night, the possibility to schedule will make many of your tasks easier to execute.
+The same goes for the scheduling of copy jobs, enabling you to prepare copy work for later.
+Suppose you want to trigger more than one copy job to be executed after an already running job finishes, or you have to copy footage overnight.
+In that case, the possibility of scheduling will make many of your tasks easier to execute.

 The Alternative: Offload Software

-In order to avoid these kind of surprises, we recommend to work with dedicated offload software for copying footage.
-There are many software options out there, that are specifically designed for copying camera footage.
+To avoid these kind of surprises, we recommend working with dedicated offload software for copying footage.
+There are many software options out there that are specifically designed for copying camera footage.
 Most of them cover all (or the majority) of the features and requirements we just discussed.
-On top of that, many of those software applications even go a step further, and offer some additional benefits for you as a user:
+On top of that, many of those software applications even go a step further and offer some additional benefits for you as a user: